Oversight and Regulatory Reform

 In addition to its responsibilities under the PRA, OIRA also implements Executive Order 12866.
 This order requires federal agencies to prepare cost-benefit analyses of significant rules to demonstrate that the regulatory approach adopted by an agency maximizes net benefits to the public.
 Although there has been speculation in the past about revising this order, small businesses would benefit most from scrupulous enforcement of the existing order.

-In January 2013 the Committee launched Small Biz Reg Watch, a new initiative to help small businesses participate in the development of federal regulations.
+In January 2013 the Committee launched Small Biz Reg Watch, a new website initiative to help small businesses participate in the development of federal regulations.
 This online resource regularly highlights proposed regulations that could impact small companies and instructs business owners on how they can submit comments to the federal agency considering the said regulation.
+The Committee regularly updates this resource, which can be found HERE.